Home > People and Places > Wider determinants of health > Deprivation

 The index ranks four different geographies:

-• LEP area (ranked from 1-38)
+• Local enterprise partnership area (ranked from 1-38)

-• CCG area (ranked from 1-191)
+• Integrated care board area (ranked from 1-42)

 This page reports on the headline LSOA level and LA level rankings.
 There are several ways of measuring deprivation in all of these types of area.
 Explanations of the different rankings are provided throughout the page.

-Detailed Facts and Figures
+Detailed facts and figures

-Blackpool’s Deprivation Rankings since 2007
+Blackpool’s deprivation rankings since 2007

-Historically, the deprivation ranking usually quoted was based on an average for all LSOAs – based on the deprivation scores obtained from the indicators in each of the 7 domains.
+Historically, the deprivation ranking usually quoted was based on an average for all LSOAs – based on the deprivation scores obtained from the indicators in each of the seven domains.
 On this measure Blackpool remains the most deprived local authority area in the country, as can be seen in the table below.

-Deprivation in Blackpool 2007-2019
+Deprivation in Blackpool 2007-2025

-Ranking Measure2007201020152019Change
+Ranking measure20072010201520192025Change

 Rank of average score